-- 58 Increased materialisation of climate change risks may challenge existing business models, change risk profiles (e.g. insurability, affordability, availability) and even threaten the solvency of (re)insurers.
-The significant uncertainty and potential magnitude of climate-related risks increases the importance of adopting a forward-looking strategic approach to climate-change risk management.
-Climate change risks have the potential to affect multiple lines of business, as well as different sectors and jurisdictions. - 59 The Central Bank expects that (re)insurers take appropriate actions to fully assess the potential impacts of climate change risks on their business models and to integrate climate change risk in its overall strategy.
-Where (re)insurers have made public commitments in relation to climate change (e.g. net zero commitments), the Central Bank expects these commitments to be supported by robust and specific plans.
-The Central Bank expects that, where (re)insurers' are part of a group, their plans are consistent with any climate change related commitments made by the group. - 60 (Re)insurers should also identify any additional data needs and the level of granularity of that data, alongside any data management tools required to support the climate change risk strategy, e.g. in relation to underwriting and investments. - 61 While non-life (re)insurers typically take a short-term approach to underwriting risk, the Central Bank expects that they consider climate change risks over the longer term, particularly with regard to prolonged,
+- 61. Increased materialisation of climate change risks may challenge existing business models, change risk profiles (e.g., insurability, affordability, availability) and even threaten the solvency of (re)insurers.
+The significant uncertainty and potential magnitude of climate-related risks increases the importance of adopting a forward-looking strategic approach to climate change risk management.
+Climate change risks have the potential to affect multiple lines of business, as well as different sectors and jurisdictions. - 62.
+The Central Bank expects that (re)insurers take appropriate actions to fully assess the potential impact of climate change

-While non-life (re)insurers typically take a short-term approach to underwriting risk, the Central Bank expects that they consider climate change risks over the longer term, particularly with regard to prolonged, clustered or repeated events. clustered, or repeated events, and reflect these in the overall strategy and business model (including in the reinsurance strategy).
+In integrating climate change risks into the strategy, (re)insurers should consider the impact their own activities may have in contributing to, or mitigating climate change risk. risks on their business models and to integrate climate change risk in its overall strategy.
+Where (re)insurers have made public commitments in relation to climate change, the Central Bank expects these commitments to be supported by robust and specific plans.
+The Central Bank expects that, where (re)insurers' are part of a group, their plans are consistent with any climate change related commitments made by the group.

-- 62 External factors such as public policy, regulatory changes, technological advancements, and market pressures (e.g. market pressure to take proactive actions to reduce support and reliance for carbon intensive sectors) also have the potential to create prudential and reputational risks for (re)insurers as these may affect the level of exposure to climate change risk, and the pace of transition.
-These inherent uncertainties should be considered when developing the strategy and business model and throughout the risk management process. - 63 In integrating climate change risks into the strategy, (re)insurers should consider the impact their own activities may have in contributing to, or mitigating climate change risk.
+- 63. (Re)insurers should also identify any additional data needs and the level of granularity of that data, alongside any data management tools required to support the climate change risk strategy, e.g., in relation to underwriting and investments. - 64.
+While non-life (re)insurers typically take a short-term approach to underwriting risk, the Central Bank expects that they consider climate change risks over the longer term, particularly with regard to prolonged, clustered, or repeated events, and reflect these in the overall strategy and business model (including in the reinsurance strategy). - 65.
+External factors such as public policy, regulatory changes, technological advancements, and market pressures (e.g., market pressure to take proactive actions to reduce support and reliance for carbon intensive sectors) also have the potential to create prudential and reputational risks for (re)insurers as these may affect the level of exposure to climate change risk, and the pace of transition.
+These inherent uncertainties should be considered when developing the strategy and business model and throughout the risk management process. - 66.
+In integrating climate change risks into the strategy, (re)insurers should consider the impact their own activities may have in contributing to, or mitigating climate change risk.
 The Central Bank expects that (re)insurers update their strategic planning processes to incorporate climate change mitigation and adaptation strategies where appropriate.
-(Re)insurers may face reputational risk by failing to deliver on their own net-zero targets or failing to adapt or develop new sustainably focused products in line with shifting consumer behaviours and shareholder sentiment on climate change.
+(Re)insurers may face reputational risk by, for example, failing to deliver on their own net zero targets or failing to adapt or develop new sustainably focused products in line with shifting consumer behaviours and shareholder sentiment on climate change.
 (Re)insurers may choose to avoid certain risks as part of their strategy and/or seek suitable sustainable alternatives to meet their climate change commitments.
-Activities related to the "inside out" perspective can create opportunities by helping to support a sustainable business model and to achieve positive consumer outcomes.
+Activities related to the "inside out" perspective11 can create opportunities by helping to support a sustainable business model and to achieve positive consumer outcomes.